 Text copied to clipboard!

-• Master's degree in Social Work (MSW) required.
+• Master’s degree in Social Work (MSW) from an accredited institution

-• State licensure as a Licensed Clinical Social Worker (LCSW).
+• Current state licensure as a Licensed Clinical Social Worker (LCSW) or equivalent

-• Minimum of two years of experience in hospice or palliative care preferred.
+• Minimum of 2 years experience in hospice, palliative care, or medical social work

 Potential interview questions